shmulik-willinger/behavioral_cloning/writeup.md

 | Dense | Fully connected |(None, 10)| 510|
 | Dense | Output layer  |(None, 1)| 1|

-The netwotk consists of a convolution neural network staring with normalization layer, followed by 3 convolution layers with kernel of 5x5 and 2 convolution layer with kernel of 3X3. filter sizes and depths between 24 and 64, followed by Dropout layers between them.
+The network consists of a convolution neural network starting with normalization layer, followed by 3 convolution layers with kernel of 5x5 and 2 convolution layer with kernel of 3X3. filter sizes and depths between 24 and 64, with by Dropout layers between them.

-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
+The model uses RELU activation on the layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

 At the end of the model I have 4 Fully connected layers and a single output node that will predict the steering angle (regression network)